peterlews/DMA-firmware-for-fast-builds/README.md

-DMA OL
+# DMA OL

-DMA OL is a fast and integrated tool designed for creating DMA firmware.
-Leveraging Vivado Cloud technology, it quickly sets up an IDE environment on the server, enabling efficient simulation and firmware creation directly from your web browser—no local environment configuration required!
+**DMA OL** is a fast and integrated tool designed for creating DMA firmware.
+Utilizing Vivado Cloud technology, it rapidly sets up an IDE environment on the server, allowing users to simulate and build firmware directly from their web browser without local environment configuration.

-Current Progress
+## Current Progress

-As of now, we offer a basic open-source version of DMA OL.
-This version supports a limited range of applications, including basic eac and other games.
-Advanced features, such as support for VGA and Faceit, are available in the premium version.
+- **Basic Open-Source Version**: Supports eac and other basic games.
+- **Advanced Version**: Includes support for VGA, Faceit, and other advanced features (premium, not free).

-Server Specifications
+## Server Specifications

-Model: Ecs.gni2.3xlarge
+- **Model**: Ecs.gni2.3xlarge
-CPU: 14 vCPUs
+- **CPU**: 14 vCPUs
-Memory: 56 GB
+- **Memory**: 56 GB
-GPU: A10 x 1
+- **GPU**: A10 x 1
-Storage: 24 GB
+- **Storage**: 24 GB

-Build Mode
+## Build Mode

-To build and run DMA OL, you need to prepare a server and execute the installation program.
-If you encounter any issues or have questions, you can join our Discord community for support and discussion: Join Discord.
+1. Prepare a server.
+2. Run the installation program.
+3. For issues or support, join our [Discord community](https://discord.gg/xr4YF8cVx3).

 ![20240803182048](https://github.com/user-attachments/assets/14364952-f85e-4eba-bc6a-8423f76b12ba)